 Walk with confidence with Otago

-These classes are aimed at improving confidence in their attendees and could work wonders for the carrying out of daily tasks when accompanied by the use of mobility aids around the home and accessible walk in showers, which could not only improve confidence, but also see more people maintaining independence in their daily lives and see fewer people reliant on family members and care.
+These classes are aimed at improving confidence in their attendees and could work wonders for the carrying out of daily tasks when accompanied by the use of mobility aids around the home and accessible walk in showers and showers, which could not only improve confidence, but also see more people maintaining independence in their daily lives and see fewer people reliant on family members and care.

 The exercises in the class progress in difficulty to steadily improve older people’s mobility and the comfort felt whilst walking, with a programme specifically designed to reduce the risk of falls that could potentially be severely damaging.
 The classes are set to take place weekly, with five separate ‘Steady and Strong’ classes taking place every week in the Borough at Pilands Wood Centre, The Hilt, The Velmore Centre, The Pavilion on the Park and Centre 2000.